peakvalleytech/peakvalleytech/README.md

 ### Hi there 👋

-👯 I’m always looking to contribute to new open source projects.
+I’m always looking to contribute to new open source projects.
 If you know of any projects that need help, please let me know.
 I will be happy to help if the project aligns with my values.

+### What i'm working on right now
+I'm curently contributing to the AntennaPod project, an awesome podcast app.
+If you appreciate the work i've done, please considering sponsering me.
+I would greatly return the appreication by continuing to contribute the project.
+Help make AntennaPod better!
 <!--
 **peakvalleytech/peakvalleytech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.